khanonjs/khanon.js-website/public/tutorials/06-working-with-actors.md

 We also created a camera, and we can now create the scene and app classes.

 The scene defines a notification method within it, that will receive any notification id `FINISH_STAGE` sent to it.
-Notifications can be sent using the [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method from anywhere, to any element that defined it using the [Notification](https://khanonjs.com/api-docs/functions/decorators_notification.Notification.html) decorator.
+Notifications can be sent using the [KJS.Notify.send](https://khanonjs.com/api-docs/functions/kjs.KJS.Notify.send.html) method from anywhere, to any element that defined it using the [Notification](https://khanonjs.com/api-docs/functions/decorators_notification.Notification.html) method decorator.

 Everytime the scene receives a `FINISH_STAGE` notification, it will swap between 2D and 3D states.
-That's all the logic the scene will do.
+That's all the logic the scene runs.

 **src/scene/scene.ts**
 ```